We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An air purifier is a great appliance to purchase if you have breathing sensitivities, allergies, or are concerned about environmental pollutants.

 There are many air purifiers available for purchase, some that are portable and others that are installed in your home.

-In general, it’s worth it to purchase an air purifier with the most effective filter to remove even the smallest particles floating in the air.
+In general, the most effective air purifiers have filters that remove even the smallest particles floating in the air.

 Note that air purifiers aren’t the only solution to maintaining a pollutant-free environment.
 Allergens like mold need to be remediated to reduce air contaminants.

 The air purifier that’s right for you really depends on your room specifications and preferences.
 Below are some air purifiers that may be useful for your needs.

 An air purifier is a device that helps clean your air by removing contaminants like:

 - building materials